geotools/geotools/docs/user/library/coverage/pgraster.rst

 Postgis Raster Plug in
 ----------------------

-This plug in is an extension to the Image Mosaicing Pyramidal JDBC Plugin.
+This plugin is an extension to the Image Mosaicing Pyramidal JDBC Plugin.
 Since a Postgis raster object offers spatial functions and predicates,  configuration is simple.

 Prerequisites